ezerc/Qiskit_Practice/README.md

-In this repository I will be sharing basic protocols and algorithms as I learn about them.
+In this repository I will be sharing basic quantum protocols and algorithms as I learn about them.
 Most of these are inspired in Qiskit tutorials and Nielsen and Chuang's book on Quantum computing.